Innovation

 • WELL 76 Thermal Comfort

-Shana will be participating in a panel discussion, May 1, 2018, about “Integrated Design Lessons from an Urban Building, Pursuing LEED v4 C&S and ID+C and WELL v1 C&S N&E!”
+Shana will be participating in a panel discussion, on May 1, 2018, about “Integrated Design Lessons from an Urban Building, Pursuing LEED v4 C&S and ID+C and WELL v1 C&S N&E!”